 Pre-determination of Benefits:

-There are times in which you may be in a position which requires you to purchase an expensive item – ie: a wheelchair, CPAP machine, prosthetic devices, etc. For items in excess of $500, Great-West Life may coordinate your claim directly with the service provider.
-In order for this to be accomplished, a pre-determination of benefits (pre-authorization) must be established.
+There are times in which you may be in a position which requires you to purchase an expensive item – i.e., a wheelchair, CPAP machine, prosthetic devices, etc. For items over $500, Canada Life may coordinate your claim directly with the service provider.
+For this to be accomplished, a pre-determination of benefits (pre-authorization) must be established.

 This is a process that occurs before any services are performed, in which the provider outlines a proposed course of treatment and estimated costs.
-Great-West Life will then specify the dollar amount and services that would be considered, if covered, by the CISVA Extended Healthcare plan.
-Great-West Life requires the following information when submitting a pre-determination of benefits:
+Canada Life will then specify the dollar amount and services that would be considered, if covered, by the CISVA Extended Healthcare plan.
+Canada Life requires the following information when submitting a pre-determination of benefits:

 - letter from the doctor outlining diagnosis & prognosis, confirming necessity for the specified equipment;